Business Partner Coaching

-If you get along you can work together to solve a business problem but if you are in conflict with each other you may not be able to overcome your personal problems and your business will likely suffer as a result.
+If you get along you can work together to solve a business problem.
+However, if you are in conflict you may not be able to overcome your personal problems and your business will likely suffer as a result.

 Not unlike married couples who find themselves at odds due to resentments and frustrations that have built up over time, partners who have been working together for a while can fall short in their communication skills, ability to set boundaries and convey empathy for each other.

 This can be even thornier a problem when partners are family members as the emotional experience of growing up together can negatively influence the way they deal with each other in business.

 Being married or in a long term love relationship with your business partner can present some unique and complicated personal issues as well.

 Here are some tips to help you and your partner work better together: